awsdocs/amazon-aurora-user-guide/doc_source/USER_RestoreFromSnapshot.md

 If you're using the AWS CLI, you can specify a custom security group to associate with the cluster by including the `--vpc-security-group-ids` option in the `restore-db-cluster-from-snapshot` command\.
 If you're using the Amazon RDS API, you can include the `VpcSecurityGroupIds.VpcSecurityGroupId.N` parameter in the `RestoreDBClusterFromSnapshot` action\.

 As soon as the restore is complete and your new DB cluster is available, you can associate any custom security groups used by the snapshot you restored from\.
 You must apply these changes by modifying the DB cluster with the RDS console, the AWS CLI `modify-db-cluster` command, or the `ModifyDBCluster` Amazon RDS API operation\.
-For more information, see [Modifying an Amazon Aurora DB Cluster](Aurora.Modifying.md)\.
+For more information, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.

-## Amazon Aurora Considerations<a name="USER_RestoreFromSnapshot.Aurora"></a>
+## Amazon Aurora considerations<a name="USER_RestoreFromSnapshot.Aurora"></a>

 With Aurora, you restore a DB cluster snapshot to a DB cluster\.

 With Aurora MySQL, you can also restore a DB cluster snapshot to an Aurora Serverless DB cluster\.
-For more information, see [Restoring an Aurora Serverless DB Cluster](aurora-serverless.restorefromsnapshot.md)\.
+For more information, see [Restoring an Aurora Serverless DB cluster](aurora-serverless.restorefromsnapshot.md)\.

 With Aurora MySQL, you can restore a DB cluster snapshot from a cluster without parallel query to a cluster with parallel query\.
 Because parallel query is typically used with very large tables, the snapshot mechanism is the fastest way to ingest large volumes of data to an Aurora MySQL parallel query\-enabled cluster\.
-For more information, see [Working with Parallel Query for Amazon Aurora MySQL](aurora-mysql-parallel-query.md)\.
+For more information, see [Working with parallel query for Amazon Aurora MySQL](aurora-mysql-parallel-query.md)\.

-## Restoring from a Snapshot<a name="USER_RestoreFromSnapshot.Restoring"></a>
+## Restoring from a snapshot<a name="USER_RestoreFromSnapshot.Restoring"></a>

 You can restore a DB cluster from a DB cluster snapshot using the AWS Management Console, the AWS CLI, or the RDS API\.